yousefvand/shellman-ebook/manuscript/basics.md

 1. `` output=`command` ``
 2. `output=$(command)`

-For the sake of brevity and consistency, we will use method one (backtick) in this book.
+In some references method two is recommended specially for nested command substitutions but for the sake of brevity and consistency, we will use method one (backtick) in this book.

 To store results of `ls` command in a variable named `output`: